spencerm19/FreyaAI/README.md

-# Freya AI - Integrated AI Development Environment
+# Freya AI - No SSL

 This project combines several powerful AI and development tools into a single, easy-to-use Docker environment.
 It integrates: